wyfinger/pdftruck_translations/readme.md

 Since internal work on translations is carried out in [tolgee.io](https://tolgee.io), original JSON files are also attached to INI files.
 You can directly edit them and then convert them to INI using the supplied `json2ini.exe` utility.

-Since internal work on translations is carried out in [tolgee.io](https://tolgee.io), original JSON files are also attached to INI files.
-You can directly edit and convert them to INI using the supplied `json2ini.exe` utility.

 We are waiting for your PR!